harriscohen-lab/hlc.fyi/cv.md

 # Harris Cohen

-Tech / copyright attorney and product leader with 10+ years of experience at YouTube and Google.
+Tech / copyright attorney and product leader with 10+ years of experience at YouTube, Google and OpenAI.
 Passionate about keeping platforms safe for creation and innovation.

 ## Experience